 - Choosing a Technology Platform Is Like Choosing Wine

-Angus McDonald is a senior product manager at Terem Technologies.
+Angus McDonald is a Principal, Product Management at Terem.
 He has over a decade of product management experience in small and large software vendors, and also a decade of software consulting experience before that.

-Kayla Li is a Delivery Manager at Terem Technologies.
+Kayla Li is a Delivery Manager at Terem.
 She has more than 12 years of experience in small and large tech companies, with hands-on practice in digital product development projects.